rgbiohack/rgbiohack.github.io/docs/assignments/week14.md

 ## Research

-To get started with this assignment, I went through the tutorials of [MIT's App Inventor 2](http://appinventor.mit.edu/explore/index-2.html) and explored all the options for the creation of simple apps for my project.
+To get started with this assignment, I went through the tutorials of [ThingSpeak](https://thingspeak.com/) and explored all the options for the creation of simple IoT communication for my project.

-The goal will be to get the machine to relay data from the sensors directly via tha internet to a Mobile phone inteface from where the progress ofthe operation can be monitored.
+The goal will be to get the machine to relay data from the sensors directly via tha internet to a Mobile phone inteface from where the progress of the operation can be monitored.

 Sensors used: